← Back to Industries

 These small changes may seem insignificant, but they can seriously ramp up your efficiency and productivity and prevent you from working long hours.

 But to track everything accurately, you need a solid tool.
-Manual tracking is tricky and easy to forget, especially for non-billable hours.
 A digital time-tracking app captures every second effortlessly, helping you work smarter, not harder.

 How to Use My Hours to Track Billable and Non-Billable Hours